 - The Scout from Team Fortress 2, although canonically, he is a Southie.

 The accent of thugs and The Mafia.
 The two areas, North Jersey and The Bronx, have distinctly different accents, but share the common attribute of stuffing the "th" sound into a "d."
 (Linguists call this fortition.)
-Note that if you reached adulthood after The Fifties and say "Joisey," you are almost certainly not a native — though you might be from Long Island or Texas.
+Note that if you reached adulthood after The '50s and say "Joisey," you are almost certainly not a native — though you might be from Long Island or Texas.
 Regardless, you will almost certainly get your ass kicked.
 There is a much milder New Jersey/North-East accent that is most apparent by dropping "t" sounds all together note unless it starts a word or it's a double "t."
 In case of a double "t," it will usually sound more like a "d," making "better" sound more like "bedder."
-This is also split when it comes to words that end in "t" followed by a word that starts with an "h."
+(An exception is "Manhattan," which most area natives will call MAN-HA[glottal stop]-'N.) This is also split when it comes to words that end in "t" followed by a word that starts with an "h."
 "Get him" can sound like either "geddim" or "ge' him."
 Any time a "d" sound is followed by a "y" consonant sound, the two tend to get collapsed into a single "j" sound, resulting in "did you" becoming "didja".
+Like in New York City English, "mad" is also a common intensifier and indicator of great abundance.
 Stereotype: Thug, stooge, gangster, gangster's moll, and nowadays the guido/guidette stereotype.

 Examples:Anime and Manga